-Here we meet David, ex Riddle and Finns Head Chef who has now partnered with his wife, Ivana to realise their dream of opening their own French restaurant in Brighton, Petit Pois.
+Here we meet Chef David Roy, ex Riddle and Finns Head Chef who has now partnered with his wife, Ivana to realise their dream of opening their own French restaurant Petit Pois Brighton.
 David comes from French town called Royan, which is located on the Atlantic coast, about an hour from La Rochelle.
 He grew up in the family where everyone cooks and loves food.

 His grandfather made homemade red wine vinegar and both his grandmothers are great cooks.
 Odette is known in the family for stunning couscous and tagines, which she learnt whilst living in Marrakech.
 His other grandmother, Jeanine, is known for her homemade jams, fruit preserves and pastries.
-David’s mother Francoise also makes the best Moules Mariniere in the world.
+Chef David Roy’s mother Francoise also makes the best Moules Mariniere in the world.